sofia-llacer-caro/text-mining-practice/README.md

-reading from text file with soup package create funciton that is preprocess(file) an it should do everything in the clearning thing
+[Work in progress]
+This is for the work we'll do in a course at uni.